 Full refunds of Institute fees, less a $60 non- refundable processing charge, will be made if we are notified of a cancellation at least two weeks in advance of the workshop’s beginning.
 Seventy-five percent refunds (less processing charge) will be made if notified of a cancellation at least one week in advance of a workshop’s start, and 50 percent refunds (less processing charge) will be made once the workshop begins if we are notified of a cancellation by the first day of the session.
 After the first day, no refunds will be made.

 Multicultural grants for students: Covers the full registration fee for eligible students.
 Both the High School Journalism Institute and Indiana University define “multicultural” as people of different cultures, languages, ethnicities, races, religions, socioeconomic status or gender.
 Students who will be the first generation in their families to attend college are also welcome to apply.
-Please complete application by May 13.
+(Deadline: April 28)

 Kemp grants for teachers: The grants are intended for teachers who currently have journalism/media teaching or advising responsibilities or who are preparing for those responsibilities.
 Teachers who receive a grant and successfully complete the practicum will be reimbursed $350 for those who chose to stay in on-campus housing and $250 for commuters.
-Please complete application by May 13.
+Apply here.

 To register for a workshop, complete the appropriate registration form below.
 Once you submit the form, you’ll be directed to a payment form.
 Both forms must be complete before your space is reserved.
 You may pay immediately with a credit card, choose to pay later by mailing in a check, or pay with a school purchase order (you will need the PO# to enter on the form).